-Despite going through a lot of books as part of our commitment to self-learning, we realized that what we lacked was actual feedback from readers who were product managers and product marketers themselves.
+Despite going through a lot of books as part of our commitment to product management training, we realized that what we lacked was actual feedback from readers who were product managers and product marketers themselves.

 So we reached out to ask you which books made the most impact on your work and these are your suggestions: